mahimac2006/DARPA-Challenge-Contributions/README.md

 ### Phase 1: Initial Prompt & Understanding the Task

 My first prompt to the LLM:
-> For this challenge, we'll be focusing on the following Linux kernel modules:
+> For this challenge, focus on the following Linux kernel modules:
 > - netfilter
 > - io_uring
 > - binder